polterguy/phosphorusfive/plugins/p5.web/README.md

 p5.web.session.get:test.my-session-variable
 ```

-All of the "object storage" Active Events in p5.web, takes a "source" argument, the same way *[add]* and *[set]* does.
+All of the object storage Active Events in p5.web, takes a source argument, the same way *[add]* and *[set]* does.
 Which allows you to create
 fairly complex sources, using Active Event sources, and so on.
 To store a slightly more complex object into your session, you could use something
 like this.